Kudumbasree Travels

 Kudumbasree Travels is a 2011 Malayalam comedy film directed by Kiran starring Jayaram and Bhavana in the lead roles.
-It is about Aravindan, a bus service owner.
-Kudumbasree Travels marks the debut of Kiran.
+It is about Aravindan, a bus service owner who makes a several attempts to marry Aswathy, a Chakyarkoothu dancer in an arranged marriage.
+Kudumbasree Travels marks the directorial debut of Kiran.
 Thomas Thoppikodi is the writer.
-The film also stars P. Sreekumar, Kottayam Nazeer, Jagathy Sreekumar, Janardhanan, Mamukkoya, Maniyanpilla Raju, K. P. A. C. Lalitha and Kalpana in other pivotal roles.
 The film started its shooting in September 2010 and major parts were filmed from Ottappalam.
 It released on 21 January 2011 in 54 centres.
 It received mostly negative reviews and was a commercial flop.